 The MFCES owns and manages two properties, Lubrecht Experimental Forest and Bandy Ranch.
 Both are actively managed for timber and grazing and serve as outdoor laboratories for the college's students and faculty.

 Managing Montana’s resources requires a diverse and interdisciplinary team.
-We’ve got some amazing individuals here in the College capable of addressing these topics.
-And we have amazing assets in our state: the largest freshwater lake west of the Mississippi; broad ranging opportunities to hunt and fish and some of the nation’s largest contiguous forestlands – just to name a few.
+We’ve got some amazing individuals here in the college capable of addressing these topics.
+And we have amazing assets in our state: the largest freshwater lake west of the Mississippi, broad opportunities to hunt and fish and some of the nation’s largest contiguous forestlands – just to name a few.

 Yet every year we are faced with new and complex issues that create challenges to the sustainable management of our state’s rangelands, forests and water.
 The Montana Forest and Conservation Experiment Station helps us address these challenges.

 - In July, 2016, at least 10 Montana counties were in a state of severe drought – the most severe category – according to the Governor’s Drought and Water Supply Advisory Committee

 - 2016 was considered an average fire season in Montana, but in 2015 we burned an above-average 350,000 acres here and more than 10 million acres nationally (source: Bozeman Chronicle).
 Even an average fire year costs Montana taxpayers between $2 and $3 million to fight fires (source: Montana Public Radio interview with Mike DeGrosky, currently state’s Fire and Aviation Bureau Chief and W.A.
 Franke CFC alum)